-In 2002, the Township purchased Carter Park along with the King Mansion.
-Located in Kings Mills, the park has several paths within the 100-acre park.
+Located in Kings Mills, Carter Park has several paths within the 100-acre park as well as an archery range.
 The park provides the perfect setting for several of our nature camp programs along with various Eagle Scout projects.
 The park is adjacent to the Little Miami River and offers spectacular views of the river and Kings Mills history.
-Deerfield Township recently sold the King Mansion to a private resident, however, we still operate the park and continue to expand recreational opportunities in the Kings Mills Area.